-The DeKalb County School District does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.1 The following person has been designated to handle inquiries regarding the non-discrimination policies:
+The DeKalb County School District does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+The following person has been designated to handle inquiries regarding the non-discrimination policies:

-DeKalb County School District
+DeKalb County School District Employee Relations 1701 Mountain Industrial Boulevard Stone Mountain, GA 30083 678-676-0107

-Employee Relations 1701 Mountain Industrial Boulevard, Stone Mountain, GA 30083 678-676-0107 visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+For further information on notice of non-discrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.